 The Girls’ Down Sweater is warm, compressible and layers easily for extra warmth in colder conditions.
-Insulated with 600-fill-power Traceable Down (duck down traced from parent farm to apparel factory to help ensure the birds that supply it are not force-fed or live-plucked).
+Insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).

 - Lightweight, windproof shell fabric has high tear-strength, a DWR (durable water repellent) finish and is made of 100% recycled polyester